rnewman/scua/docs/DESIGN.md

 ## Specific example: a Twitter account

 An assertion is made about the Twitter profile URL, e.g., `https://twitter.com/scuasky`, in a Verifiable Credential, and signed with the DID's private key.
+Here we make the credential expire monthly, limiting the blast radius of losing access to the Twitter account.

 ```json
 {